 For backpackers with a rail pass, Ludwigsvorstadt-Isarvorstadt is the most convenient location in Munich for finding accommodation.
 The area clings to the Hauptbahnhof to the north, a prime location for those wanting to tackle some awesome day trips.

 And who could forget that Ludwigsvorstadt-Isarvorstadt is home of the Theresienwiese, the venue for Munich’s most festive time of year, Oktoberfest!
+(Just keep in mind: If you’re visiting during Oktoberfest, you’ll need to book your rooms several months in advance.)

 Ludwigsvorstadt, the area south of the Hauptbahnhof where most of the hotels are located, has a strong international vibe.
 The area is often called Little Istanbul for the heavy concentration of Middle Eastern shops and eateries.
-If you need a break from the meat-and-potato-heavy German diet, you’re sure to find some tasty street eats to satisfy your cravings!
+If you need a break from the meat-and-potato-heavy German diet, you’re sure to find some tasty street eats to satisfy your cravings here!

-The selection of accommodations in Isarvorstadt, the district’s other neighbourhood, is slimmer.
+The selection of accommodations in Isarvorstadt, the district’s other neighborhood, is slimmer.
 Isarvorstadt is, however, one of the more interesting areas in central Munich.
-It’s an even more residential area than Ludwigsvorstadt, giving it an interesting local vibe.
+It’s even more residential than Ludwigsvorstadt, giving it an interesting local vibe.
+The Glockenbachviertel and Gärtnerplatzviertel in Isarvorstadt are particularly vibrant areas, full of cafés, restaurants, and bars.

 Walking to the edge of Altstadt at Sendlinger Tor should take no more than 20-30 minutes from nearly anywhere in Ludwigsvorstadt-Isarvorstadt.
 Hopping on one of the many U-Bahns, S-Bahns, or trams scattered throughout the district will make the trip even quicker.